mohayemin/mohayemin.github.io/docs/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: default
 ---

 ![Mohayemin](assets/mohayemin-square.jpg){: width="200" style="float: left; margin-right: 10px; margin-bottom: 10px"}

-I am a PhD student working at [Software Maintenance and Reuse (SMR) Lab](https://sarahnadi.org/smr/), [Department of Computing Science](https://www.cs.ualberta.ca/), [University of Alberta](https://www.ualberta.ca/).
+This is Mohayemin, as Software Engineer.
+Currently I am doing PhD [Software Maintenance and Reuse (SMR) Lab](https://sarahnadi.org/smr/), [Department of Computing Science](https://www.cs.ualberta.ca/), [University of Alberta](https://www.ualberta.ca/).
 I am trying to help developers overcome the challenges of switching from one library to another.

 Previously I taught Software Engineering at the [Islamic University of Technology (IUT)](https://www.iutoic-dhaka.edu/).
 Before that, I worked at [Streams Tech Ltd](https://www.streamstech.com.bd/) as a Software Engineer for more than 5 years.